BenjaminVerdier/CS581Project/README.md

 Next steps in the development:

-- Add dropdown menu to choose key bitting specs standards and blanks
+- Add more standards to bittings.json
-- Add csv with a number of key bitting specs standards
+- Add key blanks specs (length and height)